wonma/100-days-of-code/log.md

 **Thoughts** This is my first time getting motivated to build an app by myself with reference to someone else's app and its code.
 (I'm thankful to [Madza](https://www.madza.dev/), a web developer whose portfolio has ignited my motivation!)
 I realized with a little bit of help and self-initiated planning with a pencil and paper, I can start to see the micro aspects of the flow of the app and the required states and functions kinda arise from that point.
 I'm so happy that I finally know by experiencing the importance of seeing other people's code and challenge myeself with a project that seems a bit intimidating but doable with a calm mind and a strategy to break the problem into small pieces by seeing the flow of the execution in micro steps across the whole journey.

+---
+### Day 19: November 1, Tuesday

+**Today's Progress**
+  - Tried to add 'Backspace' keypress function.
+It seemed to work half way.
+  - I started to see the display and ongoing input type view can be separately controlled.

+**Thoughts**
+Today it was very challenging to achieve an intended function.
+I almost felt like I need to clean up all the code and start from the clean slate again.
+I feel like I'm somehow working on developing mental endurance and serenity (lol) under a tough situation.

 <!--
 ### Day 1: June 27, Monday